 We work closely with Magento Commerce and can speak to its ease of integration.

-If you happen to run your main store on a platform like Magento Commerce, the next step is easy.
-Magento has an Amazon Sales Channel plugin and there are similar plugins available for eBay and most other major resellers.
+If you happen to run your main store on a platform like Adobe Commerce (Magento), the next step is easy.
+It has an Amazon Sales Channel plugin and there are similar plugins available for eBay and most other major resellers.

 These plugins essentially allow you to manage both your main store and any marketplaces from a single admin panel.